EllyLoel/ellyloel.com/src/garden/How to get stuff done when you have ADHD.md

 Boundaries are important!

-However long you think it will take you, double it, or honestly triple it. ([[Estimating time for tasks]])
+However long you think it will take you, double it, or honestly triple it ([[Estimating time for tasks]]).

 ---